bcol23/HyperIM/README.md

 ## Pre-trained embeddings

-Word embeddings can be trained following [Poincaré GloVe](https://github.com/alex-tifrea/poincare_glove).
+Hyperbolic word embeddings can be trained following [Poincaré GloVe](https://github.com/alex-tifrea/poincare_glove).
 Pre-trained word embeddings should have shape (vocab_size, embed_dim).

 The label hierarchy can be embedded using the [gensim](https://radimrehurek.com/gensim/) implementation of the [Poincaré embeddings](https://github.com/facebookresearch/poincare-embeddings), specified in [Train and use Poincaré embeddings](https://radimrehurek.com/gensim/models/poincare.html).
 Label embeddings should have shape (label_num, embed_dim).
-Note that the index of labels should be consistent in *y_train*, *y_test* and label embeddings.
+Note that the index of labels in the label embeddings should be consistent with *y_train* and *y_test*.

 Use them accordingly in `HyperIM.py` and `EuclideanIM.py`.